Goseanto/gos-maps-proxy/readme.md

 | **Waypoints change**                         | New intermediate points          | ✅            | ✅                           | **100% fresh**      | Route topology changed → recomputation needed                                                                       |
 | **Departure time changes**                   | `now` vs `now + X`               | Usually      | Usually                     | **100% fresh**      | Time-dependent routing → requires recalculation                                                                     |
 | **Google outage**                            | Any input                        | N/A          | ❌                           | **Last known good** | Proxy serves LKG; background refresh happens when Google returns                                                    |

+* TTL (Time-To-Live)      -  A very short reuse window (0–20 seconds).
+If two identical requests arrive close together, we reuse the first result.
+This does not affect accuracy — Google updates traffic only every 2–7 minutes.
+*** Key Changes           -  Anything that changes the route, such as: different origin or destination, different waypoints, traffic flag changes, different departure time.
+**** Last Known Good (LKG)-  If Google is down or slow, we return the most recent valid result so your app never breaks.
+---

 ## 📩Access
 This documentation is public; API access is not.